 After spending a week in Dubai on a family holiday, I found it to be somewhere in the middle and, at the risk of causing even more confusion, it really depends on where you are and what you’re doing.
-So here are my Dubai packing tips and advice for what women should wear in Dubai.
+There are different dress codes depending on what you’re doing.

 What women should wear in Dubai at water parks, beaches and swimming pools

 Just keep in mind that it wouldn’t be appropriate to walk through your hotel lobby in a bikini or in a see-through cover-up.
-If you’re at the beach, it wouldn’t be appropriate to walk to a shop in a bikini so make sure you have a light dress you can pop over the top when you’re walking around.
+If you’re at the beach, it wouldn’t be appropriate to walk to a shop in a bikini so make sure you have a light dress or a maxi skirt you can pop over the top when you’re walking around.

-I wouldn’t go for super skimpy the bikini (I wouldn’t wear a thong or super high legged bikini bottoms and you defo can’t go topless!) but a normal bikini is fine.
+I wouldn’t go for super skimpy the bikini (I wouldn’t wear a thong and you defo can’t go topless!) but a normal bikini is fine.

 What women should wear in Dubai around a hotel, resort or theme park

 Basically, if you think your dad would give you a ‘Are you really going out in that!?’ kind of look then don’t wear it.

 You do see signs suggesting women cover their shoulders but it doesn’t seem to be enforced.
 You’re not going to get arrested or anything, but it is disrespectful and people will stare.

 Travel hack tip: if you’re finding you have lots of strappy tops or dresses then simply wear a T-shirt underneath.
-I love this trend anyway and it can make a simple outfit look band on trend.
+I love this trend anyway and it can make a simple outfit look bang on trend.
 If you’re worried about getting too hot, search for a crop top to stay a bit cooler.

 When visiting religious sites